-- Must be in writing and submitted via the respondent's campus email account to the Dean of Students. - Students must file the written appeal within three (3) business days from the date of the decision (i.e. the decision was delivered on Thursday, the appeal must be received no later than the following Tuesday, assuming a normal business week). - Appeals must state the criteria used for the basis of the appeal and provide relevant information/documentation to support the appeal.
+- Must be in writing and submitted via the respondent's campus email account to the Dean of Students or Vice President of Enrollment. - Students must file the written appeal within three (3) business days from the date of the decision (i.e. the decision was delivered on Thursday, the appeal must be received no later than the following Tuesday, assuming a normal business week). - Appeals must state the criteria used for the basis of the appeal and provide relevant information/documentation to support the appeal.